llvm/llvm-project/clang/docs/BoundsSafety.rst

 * It is a conforming extension to C.
-* Consequently, source code that adopts the extension can continue to be compiled by toolchains that do not support the extension (CAVEAT: this still requires inclusion of a header file micro-defining bounds annotations to empty).
+* Consequently, source code that adopts the extension can continue to be compiled by toolchains that do not support the extension (CAVEAT: this still requires inclusion of a header file macro-defining bounds annotations to empty).
 * It has a relatively low adoption cost.